 The Investment Canada Act generally prohibits an "entity" that is not Canadian-controlled from effecting an acquisition of control of a Canadian business that exceeds the applicable financial threshold for review, unless after review, the Director of Investments appointed by the Minister responsible for the Investment Canada Act is satisfied that the investment is likely to be of net benefit to Canada.
 The financial thresholds for review vary according to whether the direct acquisition of control is made by (i) an investor that is controlled by nationals of a specified free trade party; (ii) a national of a World Trade Organization (WTO) member state; or (iii) a state-owned enterprise.
 Any investment, regardless of the applicable financial threshold for review, may be reviewed on national security grounds.
 An acquisition of control is presumed to occur under the Investment Canada Act if a non-Canadian acquires a majority of the ordinary shares.
-An acquisition resulting in the non-Canadian purchaser holding one third or more, but less than a majority, of the ordinary shares would be presumed to be an acquisition of control of the Company unless it could be established that, on the acquisition, the Company was not controlled in fact by the acquirer through the ownership of the ordinary shares by a person in the ordinary course of that person's business as a trader or dealer in securities; (b) an acquisition of control of the Company in connection with the realization of security granted for a loan or other financial assistance and not for a purpose related to the provisions of the Investment Canada Act; and (c) an acquisition of control of the Company by reason of an amalgamation, merger, consolidation or corporate reorganization following which the ultimate direct or indirect control in fact of the Company, through the ownership of the ordinary shares, remained unchanged
+An acquisition resulting in the non-Canadian purchaser holding one third or more, but less than a majority, of the ordinary shares would be presumed to be an acquisition of control of the Company unless it could be established that, on the acquisition, the Company was not controlled in fact by the acquirer through the ownership of the ordinary shares.
+Certain transactions relating to the ordinary shares would be exempt from the Investment Canada Act, including: (a) an acquisition of the ordinary shares by a person in the ordinary course of that person's business as a trader or dealer in securities; (b) an acquisition of control of the Company in connection with the realization of security granted for a loan or other financial assistance and not for a purpose related to the provisions of the Investment Canada Act; and (c) an acquisition of control of the Company by reason of an amalgamation, merger, consolidation or corporate reorganization following which the ultimate direct or indirect control in fact of the Company, through the ownership of the ordinary shares, remaine